Embotics/Scenarios/Deploy-User-Provided-Terraform-Configurations/README.md

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
 Then install the `wfplugins-terraform` step package.
 The workflows in this scenario reference those Terraform plug-in workflow steps.

-To learn how to download and install workflow plug-in steps, see [Adding Workflow Plug-In Steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander User Guide.
+To learn how to download and install workflow plug-in steps, see [Adding Workflow Plug-In Steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding).

 ## Set up the Service Catalog